osg-htc/docs/docs/data/stashcache/run-stash-origin-container.md

 !!!warning
     A container deployed this way will serve the entire contents of `<HOST PARTITION>`.

-It is recommended to use a container orchestration service such as [docker-compose](https://docs.docker.com/compose/) or [kubernetes](https://kubernetes.io/), or start the stash origin container with systemd.

 ### Running on origin container with systemd